singer-io/tap-mssql/README.md

 ## Running the tap

-The tap supports a several different wrappers for different execution patterns.
+The tap supports several different wrappers and execution patterns for different types of environments.

 ### Running in production